-Target Population: We Raise Foundation has a preference for programs working with low-income children in Kindergarten through 8th grade.
+Target Population: We Raise Foundation has a preference for programs working with children in Kindergarten through 8th grade.

 We believe a robust and qualified workforce is central to healthy individuals, families, and communities.
 We believe increasing employment opportunities remains central to breaking the cycle of poverty and crime and restoring social harmony.

-Target Population: We Raise Foundation has a preference for programs serving low-income women who desire the education, skills, and training required to acquire living-wage jobs that support themselves and their families.
+Target Population: We Raise Foundation has a preference for programs serving adults who desire the education, skills, and training required to acquire living-wage jobs that support themselves and their families.
 We Raise Foundation also has a preference for building economic opportunity within geographic communities affected by poverty, violence, and inequality.

 We believe inequality in the application of justice perpetuates violence and poverty.
 We also believe prisoners and ex-offenders offered support and training upon re-entry will more likely become integrated, contributing members of society.

-Target Population: We Raise Foundation has a preference for programs offering legal services to low-income individuals that would otherwise not be able to afford representation.
+Target Population: We Raise Foundation has a preference for programs offering legal services to individuals that would otherwise not be able to afford representation.
 Alongside this, we have a preference for programs serving prisoners and ex-offenders that help them re-integrate into society and put them on a path to success.